 The Coast tours villages on Dartmoor in March 2018:

 Friday 9th and Saturday 10th Manaton Parish Hall

 Friday 16th and Saturday 17th Moretonhampstead Parish Hall

 This audio play was written, performed, recorded and edited by MED Theatre’s Bright Nights Drama Group (10-12 years) between September 2017 and January 2018, with music composed and played by members of the cast.
 The play is based on the story of Elfrida, a Dartmoor girl from the Anglo-Saxon era, who became Queen of England in the middle of the 10th century.

 In the 1780s, at a time of great change on Dartmoor, roads and houses are built, moorland is enclosed and conifer forests replace the native scrub.
 But how did the improvers’ dreams of turning the Moor into an agricultural prairie impact its wild inhabitants?
 And would the new roads really prepare the way for prosperity on Dartmoor?

-“Wolf’s End”, a new drama by MED Theatre’s Wild Nights Young Company, explores this period of development and integrates the legend of the last wolves to be killed in Britain, rumoured to have been shot on Dartmoor at this time.
+Wolf’s End, a new drama by MED Theatre’s Wild Nights Young Company, explores this period of development and integrates the legend of Kitty Jay with a legend about the last wolves to be killed in Britain, rumoured to have been shot on Dartmoor at this time.

-The performance will include a showing of the youth company’s short film ‘The Last Wolf’.
-The evening is truly a celebration of young local talent; the 13-19 year old participants of MED Theatre’s youth company have researched and scripted both the film and play, and composed their own music.
+The performance included a showing of the young company’s short film The Last Wolf.
+The evening s a celebration of young local talent; the 13-19 year old participants of MED Theatre’s young company researched and scripted both the film and play, and composed their own music.